 About king size zip and links

-A kingsize ziplink is the same overall size as a standard kingsize bed.
+A king size ziplink is the same overall size as a standard kingsize bed.
 5’0 x 6’6″.
 The bed is split into two making each side 2’6″ wide and 6’6″ long.
-This size of bed is practical when room size cannot accommodate a superking size bed.
+This size of the bed is practical when room size cannot accommodate a super king size bed.
 If you are looking to buy this type of bed for guest house/B&B use then bear in mind that when separated, a 2’6 wide bed is rather small for the average person.

 Will you feel the zippers?

 No. The zippers are situated on the sides at the top of the mattress and the bottom of the mattress to enable the mattresses to be joined together.
 They are manufactured so that the zippers are just beneath the seam on the edge of the mattress.
 When together the seams fold over the zipper.
 What you will be aware of is the noticeable join of two mattresses butted together.
 The use of a one piece topper(s) will help to alleviate this as well as providing the additional comfort/protection.
-[Read here about the benefits / use of toppers on your mattress.]
+Read here about the benefits of mattress toppers on your mattress here.

-Zip and links for hotel, guest house use
+Zip and links for hotel or guest houses

 Zip and links have many benefits enabling split tensions and to split the beds for two separate guests.
 They really are incredibly flexible!
-If using zip and links for a guest house then comfort should, of course, be the main consideration, but also remember that the beds will be used as seating and resting a lot more than it will in a domestic setting.
+If using zip and links for a guest house then comfort should, of course, be the main consideration, but also, remember that the beds will be used for seating and resting a lot more than it will in a domestic setting.
 Therefore, when making your selection look for the durability aspects of the mattress as well as the comfort level.
 Our Origins 1500 or Origins Reflex mattresses are ideal for guest house situations.